sinazadeh/cpp_basics/cpp_random_text_from_dataset/README.md

-# C++ Random Text from Dataset Generator
+# C++ Random Text from Dataset Picker
-This program generates random text from a vector dataset in C++.
+This program picks random text from a vector dataset in C++.

 ## Example
 Consider you have a dataset like: